heroku/docker-heroku-ruby-builder/README.md

 ## How it works

 Logic lives in the `build.rb` script at the root of this project.
 It will call `./configure` and `make` with the corresponding inputs.
-This file is coppied into a docker image when `$ bin/build_ruby` is called.
+This file is copied into a docker image when `$ bin/build_ruby` is called.
 See `dockerfiles/Dockerfile.heroku-24` for an example.

 Once built it can be invoked with different inputs like: